fgeorgatos/HPCBIOS/HPCBIOS_10-02.rst

   scientific computing and visualization environment.
 Leading high productivity languages include R, the commercially available MATLAB, open source Python (with its scientific computing add-ons) and open source Octave.

   Each of these high productivity languages forms an integral part of a standard library that includes text processing, file I/O, data compression, and a host of capabilities ranging from basic numerical linear algebra to complex data visualization.
-As such they are an indispensable component for a modern HPC platform.
+As such they are an indispensable component of any modern HPC platform.

   * BC Policy: HPCBIOS_10-02
   * Date of Policy: 2012-12-15